Pho Van

-Pho Van is a Vietnamese restaurant chain based in Portland, Oregon.
+Pho Van is a Vietnamese restaurant chain based in Portland, Oregon, United States.
 The original restaurant opened in southeast Portland in 1992.
 Owner Lam Van opened a second, called Silk by Pho Van, in northwest Portland's Pearl District in 2002.
 Third and fourth locations opened in Beaverton and on southeast Portland's Hawthorne Boulevard in 2003 and 2006, respectively.
 The business expanded to China in 2012.
 Silk rebranded as Pho Van Fresh in 2015.

 Description

 The menu has included roasted catfish, papaya salad with shrimp, crispy rolls, and bánh xèo (stuffed pancakes).

 History

 Owner Lam Van opened the original restaurant on 82nd Avenue, in the southeast Portland part of the Montavilla neighborhood, in 1992.
 Silk by Pho Van, or simply Silk, opened in northwest Portland's Pearl District in 2002.
 A third opened in Beaverton in 2003, and a fourth opened on Hawthorne Boulevard in southeast Portland in 2006.
-A location opened in Beijing in 2012.

-The Hawthorne Boulevard location closed in 2013.
+A location opened in Beijing in 2012.The Hawthorne Boulevard location closed in 2013.
 Van elected to close the restaurant when the lease expired and focus on expansion in China.
 In 2015, the "upscale spinoff" Silk was remodeled and rebranded as Pho Van Fresh, a "fast-casual version" of the original and Beaverton restaurants.